cossacklabs/product-docs/themis/languages/objc/installation.md

 ## Installing with Carthage

 {{< hint info >}}
 Xcode 12 has introduced Apple Silicon support on macOS.
 Since [0.13.9](https://github.com/cossacklabs/themis/releases/tag/0.13.9) Themis uses XCFrameworks to support ARM64 architecture on macOS and ARM64-iphonesimulator architecture slice for iOS.
+First support of Apple Silicon was introduced in [0.13.4](https://github.com/cossacklabs/themis/releases/tag/0.13.4), but excluded ARM64-iphonesimulator architecture slice for iOS.

 The required Carthage version to build Themis XCFramework is 0.38.0.
 You can continue using previous Carthage version with older Themis version where ARM64-iphonesimulator architecture slice should be excluded.
 {{< /hint >}}